 • Eric Haseman 鈥25, College of Sciences, Outstanding Honors Undergraduate Thesis in Social Sciences

-• Shreya S. Pawar 鈥25, College of Engineering and Computer Science, Outstanding Honors Undergraduate Thesis in Natural Sciences
+• Shreya Pawar 鈥25, College of Engineering and Computer Science, Outstanding Honors Undergraduate Thesis in Natural Sciences

 • Nicholas Rose 鈥25, College of Engineering and Computer Science, Outstanding Honors Thesis in Engineering and Technology